tkriik/j64/README.md

 # What

-A JSON library written in C, where all values are represented as 64-bit words.
+A header-only JSON library written in C, where all values are represented as 64-bit words.
 Values are either immediate or boxed.

 An immediate value is stored directly in the word, which can be: